creaktive/dePAC/README.md

                             Multiple custom routes can be defined adding --custom ... as much as necessary.
                             Example: --custom '192.168.253.15:8080,dev\.company\.com$'

+     * To run a single process through the relay proxy:

+        depac curl ifconfig.me/all

      * Add this line to your ~/.profile file to start the relay proxy in background and update HTTP_PROXY environment variables appropriately: